 For a beautiful day that will get your blood pumping, try the Valencia Peak Trail.
 This is a 4.5-mile round trip that climbs up over 1,275 feet.
 Once at the top, though, you're rewarded with panoramic views from the park's tallest peak.

 If you want to stick closer to the water, try out the 3.4-mile out-and-back Bluff Trail.
-You'll leave from near the visitor center and the Spooner Ranch House and continue for many amazing ocean views.
+You'll leave near the visitor center and the Spooner Ranch House and continue for many fantastic ocean views.
 Since it's an out-and-back, you can turn around anytime to make the trip as long as you want.